hidayatmn378/Ocean-Modelling/README.md

 # Ocean-Modelling
-Read and Plot NetCDF files using MATLAB
+Read and Plot NetCDF files using MATLAB and Python (Jupyter-Notebook)

 List website to download the data which is used in this repo
 - Hycom.org